Need a Coffee Shop Business Plan? We’re Here to Help!

 - Hire and train staff

-- Attract customers with low-cost, grassroots marketing techniques
+- Attract customers with low-cost, grassroots and social media marketing techniques

 - Source and award-winning coffee and high-quality coffee shop supplies